What’s the "BUZZ" about Career Development at Defiance College?

 Careers for the liberal arts majors include: Teachers, Journalist, Economist, Graphic Designers, Social Workers, Public Relations Specialist and Psychologists.

-The Opp Shop, created through through Defiance College's Project 701 Program, is a professional student-run clothing store for Defiance College students or community members looking for appropriate attire for job interviews and other professional events.
+The Opp Shop, created through Defiance College's Project 701 Program, is a professional student-run clothing store for Defiance College students or community members looking for appropriate attire for job interviews and other professional events.
 If your student has the need for professional clothing, encourage them to check out this program!